-The response to an autism diagnosis has changed significantly over the last couple of decades in the UK.
+The response to an autism diagnosis has changed significantly over the last couple of decades.
 When my son was diagnosed 18 years ago the focus was on cause and cure (or ‘intervention’ as it was termed).
 Nowadays, the concern tends to be with acceptance and advocacy.
 While this shift in emphasis can’t alter the emotional impact of diagnosis it can remove the feeling that your child is a problem to be fixed.

 I don’t often think about the reasons for my son’s autism anymore and though I still try new things I no longer search for ‘cures’ in the way I once did.
 Instead, I focus my energy on trying to understand the world from Dylan’s perspective well enough to advocate for him when he needs me to.
 In this I am in general alignment with the social model of disability which argues that we are better engaged in championing social change than in looking for the cause of (and, by implication, the cure for) autism.
 From this perspective, a medical model of autism is unhelpful.
 Medical research, it is argued, is conducted within a deficit framework which problematises the autistic person and privileges ‘normalcy’.
 This may (with exceptions) be the case, but I continue to take an interest in it.
 How could I not when I have such a stake in the data?

 I am not saying that this caused it.